GSak29/FullStack/README.md

 * It's completely free
 * It's project-focused and practical
 * It’s backed by a global community and recognized by employers

-## Let’s Connect

-If you're on a similar journey, feel free to connect or collaborate.
-Let’s build, break, and learn together!

-> "The best way to learn to code is to code.
-Every single day." — Quincy Larson (Founder of freeCodeCamp)